da4asandbox/modules-css/historicizing-data/lesson-2.md

 >
 > - _Emphasize that the About page is the primary place you will often go for data projects to answer some of the above questions._
 >
-> - _Finally, sometimes a Google Search can be an even more effcient way to uncover some of this information.
+> - _Finally, sometimes a Google Search can be an even more efficient way to uncover some of this information.
 For instance, a Google Search for ```Trans-Atlantic Slave Trade Database``` brings up [a much more digestible summary of the project](https://hutchinscenter.fas.harvard.edu/trans-atlantic-slave-trade-database)._

 ## Tutorial: Working With Tabular Data {#tutorial}